Immunogenicity of Recombinant Vesicular Stomatitis Vaccine for Ebola-Zaire (rVSV∆G-ZEBOV-GP Vaccine) (NCT02788227) | Clinical Trial Compass

 Background:

-The Ebola virus causes a severe disease.
-It can be fatal.
-The usual incubation period after being exposed is 2 to 21 days.
-There is no approved treatment for Ebola infection.
-There is also no vaccine to prevent infection either before or after exposure.
-Researchers want to test an Ebola vaccine.
-They want to give it to people before they are exposed to the virus in order to prevent the disease.
+The Ebola virus causes a severe disease that can be fatal.
+The usual incubation period to illness after being exposed is 2 to 21 days.
+There are only limited treatments currently available for Ebola infection.
+A vaccine to prevent infection either before or after exposure was approved in 2020 but the durability of the vaccine response is unknown.
+Researchers wish to study the potential to increase the antibody response to the licensed Ebola vaccine.
+An improved response before exposure to the virus potentially could increase the vaccine's effectiveness in preventing disease.

 Objectives: